"Australia hasn’t got a significant population, so the thumbprint of Australian artists is very small..."

 After a stint at Rough Trade as Head of International, he moved to Australia, where from 2005, he was GM of Marketing for almost two decades at Sony Music and Universal Music, working with Australian acts.

-In 2014 he became Managing Director of Inertia Music, and 12 months later, Head Of Department at creative education provider JMC Academy.
+In 2014 he became Managing Director of Inertia Music, and two and a half years later, Head Of Department at creative education provider JMC Academy.
 For the past three years, he’s been Program Director of the Australian Institute of Music.

 Kelly was also a member of the ARIA Chart and Marketing Committee from 2005 to 2014 and 2015 to 2017.
 He had a firsthand view as the number of major labels in Australia shrunk to just three.